zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/integrate-with-app/integrate-with-app.md

 - Create Machine Learning Model
 - Migrate ML Model to ATP

-## Step 1: Prepare data for the lab in ***ATP***.
+## Step 1: Prepare data for the lab in ATP

-1. To show how an application would use ml predictions we'll add some customer names to the original credit_scoring_100k data set.
-Navigate to the ***ATP*** SQL Developer Web and log in with ml_user (if you are not already logged in from the previous lab).
+1. To show how an application would use ml predictions we'll add some customer names to the original credit\_scoring\_100k data set.
+Navigate to the ATP SQL Developer Web and log in with ml_user (if you are not already logged in from the previous lab).
 Then select file upload on the left.

   ![](./images/001.png  " ")